Jan

 More focused on a cosmetic issue and don’t think this will apply?
 Don’t worry!
 We use the same focus on health and safety materials in our cosmetic dentistry services in order to keep your smile and body healthy.

-Holistic dentistry, which is also known as biological dentistry or integrative dentistry, focuses on the integral role that oral health plays in a patient’s overall health.
+Holistic dentistry, also known as biological dentistry or integrative dentistry, focuses on the integral role oral health plays in a patient’s overall health.
 Instead of relying solely on conventional methods, holistic dentistry also incorporates natural or alternative treatment options into plans for prevention, diagnosis, and treatment.
-This whole-body approach focuses on the cause-and-effect relationship that exists between the oral health of patients and their overall health.
+This whole-body approach focuses on the cause-and-effect relationship between patients’ oral health and their overall health.

 Fearful of dental work?
 Learn about how we can use sedation dentistry.

 You may be surprised by just how much your oral health is linked to your overall health.
-This is because your mouth is an entry point for bacteria and infections to be introduced into the bloodstream, which can result in many health issues and chronic diseases.
+This is because your mouth is an entry point for introducing bacteria and infections into the bloodstream, which can result in many health issues and chronic diseases.

 Similar to traditional dentists, holistic dentists perform routine teeth cleanings, repair damaged or decayed teeth, replace missing teeth, and create treatment plans when needs arise.
 However, when approaching these practices, holistic dental practitioners aim to treat the causes of problems rather than just the symptoms.
-They do this by taking the overall health, mental well-being, emotional health, lifestyle, and diet of their patients into consideration, while also treating the patient using the safest materials as possible.
+They do this by considering their patients’ overall health, mental well-being, emotional health, lifestyle, and diet while also treating the patient using the safest materials possible.

 There are multiple risks associated with traditional dentistry that holistic dentists avoid when treating patients.
-Some of the traditional treatments that pose overall health risks for patients include the use of mercury in amalgam fillings, overuse of fluoride, root canals, BPA in composite fillings, and many additionally concerning materials and chemicals used in various procedures.
-Unlike traditional dentists, holistic dentists take into account the risk factors for a patient’s overall health when providing treatment, and sometimes use alternative treatment options that do not pose the health risks of conventional treatment options when the patient agrees that is the direction of care they desire.
+Some of the traditional treatments that pose overall health risks for patients include using mercury in amalgam fillings, root canals, BPA in composite fillings, and many other materials and chemicals used in various procedures.
+Unlike traditional dentists, holistic dentists take into account the risk factors for a patient’s overall health when providing treatment and sometimes use alternative treatment options that do not pose the health risks of conventional treatment options when the patient agrees that is the direction of care they desire.

-When it comes to choosing dental materials that will be used for fillings, dental implants, or other common dental procedures, a holistic dentist may perform a biocompatibility test in order to discover which materials are the most biologically compatible with your body as a whole.
+When choosing dental materials that will be used for fillings, dental implants, or other common dental procedures, a holistic dentist may perform a biocompatibility test to discover which materials are the most biologically compatible with your body as a whole.

 If you are concerned about the use of metal or titanium materials used in traditional implants, your holistic dentist may suggest the use of zirconia implants, which do not have the potential side effects associated with the use of metals.